Home alarm system monitoring is sometimes confusing, and raises a lot of questions with many people.

 For medical systems, see medical alarm monitoring

-The alarm system sends alerts to your smartphone or other device via landline, or a cellular or IP relay service.
+With self-monitoring, the alarm system sends alerts to your smartphone or other device via landline, or a cellular or IP relay service.
 You must then decide on what action to take, whether it be to call your house, a friend or neighbor, or the police.

 Learn more about self monitoring.